Whole Filet Mignon

 - Preheat oven to 400 degrees

-- Ask your butcher for a whole filet.
+- Ask your butcher for a trimmed and wrapped whole filet.
 They will trim it for you and wrap it in twine.

 - Allow the filet to sit out at room temp for 1 – 2 hours before cooking.

-- Grab a cooking pan and wire rack.
-Place the filet on the rack slightly elevated from the bottom of the pan.
+- Grab a baking tray and wire rack.
+Place the filet on the rack slightly elevated from the bottom of the tray.

 - Rub the entire filet in olive oil until well coated.

-- Generously season the filet with salt and pepper.
+- Generously season the filet with the salt and pepper.